zyazyaG/Kings_County_Home_Price_Analysis/README.md

 # Recommendations for Home Improvements

-Based on the information of the final model, the following **home improvement projects are recommended** to imncrease sale price:
+Based on the information of the final model, the following **home improvement projects are recommended** to increase sale price:
-* **Enclose porch**, because the price of the house increses by $160 per square feet if the porch is enclosed.
+* **Enclose porch**, because the price of the house increases by $160 per square feet if the porch is enclosed.
-* **Upgrade to Forced Air** system the Elec BB HeatSystems due to price increase.
+* **Upgrade to Forced Air** system from Electric baseboard Heat Systems due to price increase.
 * **Increase the square feet of Living Space**, because every foot upgrade increases house price by $17 500.